nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 NumPy and pandas are (generally) for working with data sets *in memory*

-*Reasonably-sized is relative to your computer*
+What's a reasonable size is relative to your computer

 ---